Kryptopaid/bearby-extension/README.md

 ## Installation:

 * Download the extension using git: git clone `https://github.com/bearby-wallet/bearby-extension.git` or as a zip file.
-* You can download ready from [realeses page](https://github.com/bearby-wallet/bearby-extension/releases)
+* You can download directly from [realeses page](https://github.com/bearby-wallet/bearby-extension/releases)
-* Install extension into browser.
+* Install the extension on your browser.

 ```bash
 $ git clone https://github.com/bearby-wallet/bearby-extension.git